prometheus-protocol/create-motoko-mcp-server/template/README.md

 ## Part 4: Publish to the Prometheus App Store

-*(This section remains the same)*
+Once your server is tested and ready, you can publish it to the [Prometheus App Store](https://prometheusprotocol.org).

 ---

 ## Deploying to Production

 1.  **Deploy to the IC Mainnet:**
-    **MODIFIED:** You must provide your mainnet owner principal and the target ledger ID.
     ```bash
     # Replace the placeholder principals with your real mainnet values
-    npm run deploy:ic -- --argument '(record { owner = principal "your-mainnet-principal"; paymentLedger = principal "mxzaz-hqaaa-aaaar-qaada-cai" })'
+    npm run deploy:ic
     ```

 2.  **Update OAuth Redirect URI:** **(Important!)** If you enabled monetization, you must run `npm run auth update` again and change the `redirect_uri` to your production URL.